Gero

 Gero I (c.
-900 – 20 May 965), sometimes called the Great (magnus), was a German nobleman who ruled an initially modest march centred on Merseburg in the south of the present German state of Saxony-Anhalt, which he expanded into a vast territory named after him: the marca Geronis.
+900 – 20 May 965), sometimes called the Great (magnus), was a nobleman from East Francia who ruled an initially modest march centred on Merseburg in the south of the present German state of Saxony-Anhalt, which he expanded into a vast territory named after him: the marca Geronis.
 During the mid-10th century, he was the leader of the Saxon Ostsiedlung.

 Succession and early conflicts

-Gero was the son of Count Thietmar, tutor of Henry I. He was appointed by King Otto I to succeed his brother, Siegfried, as count and margrave in the district fronting the Wends on the lower Saale in 937.
+Gero was the son of Count Thietmar, tutor of Henry the Fowler.
+He was appointed by King Otto of Saxony to succeed his brother, Siegfried, as count and margrave in the district fronting the Wends on the lower Saale in 937.
 His appointment frustrated Thankmar, the king's half-brother and Siegfried's cousin, and together with Eberhard of Franconia and Wichmann the Elder, he revolted against the king (938).
 Thankmar was dead within a year and his accomplices came to terms with Otto.
-Gero was kept in his march.
+Gero kept his march.